 - Flexi Rod Sets

 Having that one style you can fall back on will help you in the long run and save a lot of time.
 When wash day comes around and you aren’t sure what to do with your hair, visit your go-to style.
-I loved doing braid-outs because it stretched my hair and helped me achieve beautiful definition that lasted more than a few days.
+I loved doing braid-outs because it stretched my hair and helped me achieve definition that lasted for days.
 To keep your styles long-lasting, you may have to re-braid/twist your hair throughout the week and keep it moisturized.

 Related Post: Start a Transitioning Hair Regimen With 6 Easy Steps